 - A. Any penalty occurring at the end of the run by the offensive team and accepted by the defense, will be assessed either the spot of the foul or at the end of the run (depending upon the infraction).
 The resulting spot of the ball after the penalty is assessed, will determine down & distance.
 If the penalty occurs during fourth down, the resulting spot of the ball after the penalty is assessed, will determine change of possession of the ball, first down.
-The penalty infraction will not create a repeat of the 'previously played down'. - B. Illegal blocking: A penalty will be assessed to anyone who leaves their feet or blocks below the hips in an attempt to impede an opponent.
-(Offense) 15-yard penalty and loss of down - C. No down field blocking: A penalty will be assessed for any offensive or defensive player who blocks downfield.
+The penalty infraction will not create a repeat of the 'previously played down'. - B. Illegal blocking: A penalty will be assessed to anyone who leaves their feet, blocks below the hips in an attempt to impede an opponent or (NEW) performs any type double-team blocking against a defensive player.
+(Offense) 15-yard penalty and loss of down. - C. No down field blocking: A penalty will be assessed for any offensive or defensive player who blocks downfield.
 Once the ball is across the line of scrimmage, offensive players must avoid contact.
 The offensive center only may be hit when fully upright and moving to a blocking position, never struck when down field.
 (Offense) 15-yard penalty and loss of down. - D. Tackling: A penalty will be assessed to anyone who tackles or rough another player.
 15-yard penalty and loss of down or (Defense) 15-yard penalty and automatic first down.